 What is the Difference Between Anterior Hip Replacement and the Traditional Approach?

-Using the Anterior Approach, your surgeon makes an incision on the front (anterior) of your leg instead of the side or back.
+During Anterior Hip Replacement, your surgeon makes an incision on the front (anterior) of your leg instead of the side or back.
 During surgery you lie on your back on a specialized table, rather than on your side or front.
 Your surgeon can work between muscles and tissues rather than detaching them from your hip or thigh bones as they would using the traditional approach.
 Entering your hip from the front causes less damage to surrounding muscles and tendons, which leads to a faster recovery.

 Your surgeon will determine that your implant is properly placed and your leg is the correct length using an x-ray during the operation.
 In the traditional approach your surgeon relies on a post-operative x-ray to check component placement & leg length.

-What are the Potential Benefits of the Anterior Approach
+What are the Potential Benefits of the Anterior Hip Replacement

 - Less trauma to your body